reubenmiller/go-c8y-cli/docs/_docs/1-powershell-installation.md

 1. Now go to the [Getting started](https://reubenmiller.github.io/go-c8y-cli/docs/2-getting-started-powershell/) section for instructions how to use it

-#### PowerShell 7 and newer
+#### PowerShell 5 (not recommended)

-Powershell 7 is not installed on Windows by default, however it can be installed using the following [instructions](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7).

-Once powershell is installed, then `PSc8y` can be installed using:
+**Warning**

+It is highly recommended to use PowerShell 7 rather than PowerShell 5.
+PowerShel 7 can be installed along side existing PowerShell installations, and Microsoft have already stopped developing features on 5.x.
+In addition PowerShell 7 is cross platform, so you can use the same scripts across Windows, MacOS and Linux.

+1. Install the [PowerShell Prerequisites](../1-powershell-prerequisites) required when running PowerShell 5.

-1. Open a PowerShell (pwsh) console (i.e. pwsh.exe)
+1. Open a powershell console (i.e. powershell.exe)

-    ```sh
-    pwsh.exe
-    ```

 1. Install `PSc8y` module from [PSGallery](https://www.powershellgallery.com/packages/PSc8y)